Hierarchies of Minion Tests for PCSPs through Tensors: The semi-direct product of minions

 Conversely, let $\vartheta:\Xk\to\freeMN(\Ak)$ be a homomorphism.
 For each $\bx\in X^k$, write $\vartheta(\bx)\in(\MNminion)^{(n^k)}$ as $\vartheta(\bx)=\pair{M_{(\bx)}}{N_{(\bx)}}$, where $M_{(\bx)}\in\Mminion^{(n^k)}$ and $N_{(\bx)}\in\Nminion^{(n^k)}$.
 Using the same argument as in the previous part of the proof, we check that the assignment $\bx\mapsto M_{(\bx)}$ (resp. $\bx\mapsto N_{(\bx)}$) yields a homomorphism from $\Xk$ to $\freeM(\Ak)$ (resp. to $\freeN(\Ak)$), and that the implication $E_\ba\ast\xi(\bx)=\bzero_d$ $\;\Rightarrow\;$ $E_\ba\ast\zeta(\bx)=\bzero_{d'}$ is met for each $\bx\in X^k$ and $\ba\in A^k$. \end{proof}

-\begin{rem} In recent work~\cite{dalmau2023local}, Dalmau and Opr\v{s}al used the notion of conic minions in the context of reductions between PCSPs.
+\begin{rem} In recent work~\cite{Dalmau24:lics}, Dalmau and Opr\v{s}al studied reductions between PCSPs.
 For a minion $\Mminion$, they construct a new minion $\omega(\Mminion)$ that they use to characterise the applicability of arc-consistency reductions.
 If $\Mminion$ is linear, $\omega(\Mminion)$ coincides with the semi-direct product between $\Hminion$ and $\Mminion$ (cf.~Remark~\ref{rem_semidirect_product_different_semirings}).
 It is not hard to show that a linear minion $\Mminion$ satisfies $\Mminion\to\Hminion\ltimes\Mminion$ if and only if it is homomorphically equivalent to a conic minion.
-Using this fact, it can be shown\footnote{Personal communication with Jakub Opr\v{s}al.} that the $k$-consistency reductions from~\cite{dalmau2023local} and the $k$-th level of a hierarchy of minion tests as defined in this paper are equivalent for conic minions. \end{rem}
+Using this fact, it can be shown\footnote{Personal communication with Jakub Opr\v{s}al.} that the $k$-consistency reductions from~\cite{Dalmau24:lics} and the $k$-th level of a hierarchy of minion tests as defined in this paper are equivalent for conic minions.
+We also point out that the definition of semi-direct product of minions can be extended to abstract minions via the notion of essential coordinates (see Remark~\ref{rem_abstract_conic_minion}).
+Indeed, we can define $(\Mminion\ltimes\Nminion)^{(L)}$ as the set of pairs $(M,N)$ such that $M\in \Mminion^{(L)}$, $N\in\Nminion^{(L)}$, and any essential coordinate for $N$ is essential for $M$, with minor maps defined coordinate-wise.
+Using essentially the same argument as in the proof of Proposition~\ref{prop_semidirect_product_makes_sense}, we can verify that the set $\Mminion\ltimes\Nminion=\bigsqcup_{L\in\N}(\Mminion\ltimes\Nminion)^{(L)}$ is closed under minor maps provided that $\Mminion$ satisfies the abstract conicity properties of Remark~\ref{rem_abstract_conic_minion}. \end{rem}